harryvanmierloo/pg-800/README.md

 # A web-based PG-800 virtual programmer
-An online version of the famous Roland PG-800 Programmer, to allow the synth community to control their Roland JX-8P, JX-10 and MKS-70.
+An online version of the famous Roland PG-800 Programmer, allowing the synth community to control their Roland JX-8P, JX-10 and MKS-70 using modern technology.

 ![alt text](https://github.com/harryvanmierloo/pg-800/blob/master/screenshots/2020-04-27.png?raw=true)